zhhuta/vpsnet/vps.net.md

  * `headers= {"Accept": "application/json", "Content-type": "application/json"}`
  * `varify=False`

-After we get replie form `api.vps.net` we check if `r.status_code` equal to `requests.codes.ok`, if not we riese exception
+After we get a reply from `api.vps.net` we check if `r.status_code` is equal to `requests.codes.ok`, if not we raise an exception

-As soon as we go forward we going to modify our script and add more functions to it.
-Now lets store our credentials in config file for future use.
+Going forward we are going to add more functionality to our script.
+To make our life easy let's store our credentials in a config file for future use.

-## Storing Credentials
-First we should add global variale `cred_file = 'credentilas.cfg'` and write new function `store_credentials`
+First we should add global variable `cred_file = 'credentilas.cfg'` and write a new function `store_credentials`

 	def store_credentials(email,api_key):
 	        config_cred = ConfigObj()